sanity-io/code-jail/README.md

 This creates a `.devcontainer/` folder with everything configured.
 The container includes Node.js, Python, and Codex pre-installed.

-The description is important, because an AI workflow will adapt your container setup to the project you describe.
+The description is helpful, because an AI workflow will adapt your container setup to the project you describe.
 So help it anticipate your requirements.
 E.g.

 - "A data analytics pipeline in python"
 - "A Next.js app with Sanity for content management"
 - "A terminal based port of Final Fantasy III using Node+Ink"
 - "A visualization of magnetic fields in C/sdl2"

+If you omit it, you'll probably be fine too.
+Jail goes up in a heartbeat, and then you can figure it out from inside jail.

 ### 4. Use It